0

 The benefits of Vitamin A

-• Vitamin A is essential for vision, involved in triggering nerve impulses to the optic nerves.
+• Vitamin A is essential for vision, as it is involved in triggering nerve impulses to the optic nerves.

 • It is essential for growth, since it is involved in cell differentiation.

-• It also stimulates cell renewal and is, as such, important for the skin and all the mucous membranes.
+• It also stimulates cell renewal, making it important for the skin and all mucous membranes.

 • It contributes to the functioning of the immune system.

-• Beta-carotene, for its part, has an antioxidant action: in synergy with other micro-nutrients (vitamins C and E, selenium, etc.), it helps protect the organism from premature aging1.
+• Beta-carotene has an antioxidant action: in synergy with other micronutrients (vitamins C and E, selenium, etc.), it helps protect the body from premature aging1.

-Vitamin A or axerophtol is a fat soluble vitamin.
+Vitamin A or axerophthol is a fat-soluble vitamin.

-It is in its alcoholic or retinol (vitamin A1) form that vitamin A is transported in plasma, cerebrospinal fluid, eye fluids and urine, associated with prealbumin.
+It is in its alcoholic or retinol form (vitamin A1) that vitamin A is transported in plasma, cerebrospinal fluid, eye fluids and urine, in association with prealbumin.

-Retinol is one of the three available forms of vitamin A, along with retinal and retinoic acid .
+Retinol is one of three available forms of vitamin A, along with retinal andretinoic acid.

-The body is not able to synthesize this vitamin naturally, it is therefore necessary for it to draw this source in the food.
+As the body is unable to synthesize this vitamin naturally, it must obtain it from the diet.

-Be careful, however, vitamin A is teratogenic, and therefore contraindicated in pregnant women.
+However, vitamin A is teratogenic, and therefore contraindicated for pregnant women.

 Vitamin A (beta-carotene) in the diet